mozilla-l10n/documentation/src/products/iOS_products/updating_locales.md

 Once you’ve determined if the locale can be added you must go to Pontoon to update the list of current locales.
 If the locale is not [available](https://pontoon.mozilla.org/teams/) in Pontoon yet, [consult this document](../../tools/pontoon/adding_new_locale.md) for instructions on how to add it.

 In Pontoon, you can add and remove locales from the admin project page: [here](https://pontoon.mozilla.org/admin/projects/firefox-for-ios/) for Firefox for iOS, and [here](https://pontoon.mozilla.org/admin/projects/focus-for-ios/) for Focus for iOS.
 The project will be availble after the next [Pontoon sync](https://pontoon.mozilla.org/sync/log/).

+### Adding locales

+Once you have added a new locale in Pontoon, there is nothing more to do in order to get the locale into Nightly builds.
+This should happen automatically within 24-48 hours.
+To check that the locale is indeed now set up in the repository, you can check that its correspoding locale folder has been created [here](https://github.com/mozilla-l10n/firefoxios-l10n) for Firefox for iOS and [here](https://github.com/mozilla-l10n/focusios-l10n) for Focus for iOS.
+The locale will then ride the trains to release.
+The iOS release calendar follows closely the Android and Firefox desktop calendar, which can be found [here](https://whattrainisitnow.com/release/?version=release).

+### Removing locales

+Once you have removed a new locale from Pontoon, the existing locale folder then needs to be removed from the l10n repository, and all files should also be removed from the code repository.

+As a mozilla-l10n code owner, you should be able to delete this folder yourself from the mozilla-l10n repo.

+Then, file an issue on Github ([here](https://github.com/mozilla-mobile/firefox-ios) for Firefox for iOS, and [here](https://github.com/mozilla-mobile/focus-ios) for Focus for iOS), so that the mobile team can work on removing their corresponding files.
+Once the issue is filed, and if you don't get any traction after a few days, you can ask for help in the #mobile-xfnl-leads Slack channel.